TheOdinProject/curriculum/foundations/installations/installations.md

 Here are some tips to help you get started in a virtual environment:

 - All your work should happen in the VM.
-You will install everything you need for coding, including your text editor, Ruby, and Rails inside the VM.
-The Xubuntu installation inside of your VM also comes with a web browser pre-installed.
+You will install everything you need for coding, including your text editor, language environments and various tools inside the VM.
+The Xubuntu installation inside of your VM also comes with a web browser pre-installed but we'll be installing Chrome shortly.

-- To install software on your VM, you will follow the Ubuntu installation instructions from inside the Xubuntu VM.
+- To install software on your VM, you will follow the Linux (Ubuntu) installation instructions from inside the Xubuntu VM.

-- To take a screenshot (which you might need when asking for help on our Discord), you can either press the Host Key (`Right Ctrl`) + E or click **View -> Take Screenshot** for a full screenshot, or you can click the **Whisker Menu** and type in **Screenshot**, in which you can choose to take a screenshot of your entire screen, the current window you are on or to select a certain area to capture.
+- You might need to take screenshots when asking for help on our Discord, here's how depending on where you use it:
+   - **Inside the VM:** you can use `Shift + PrtSrc` to take screenshots of portion of your screen.
+Alternatively, you can click the **Whisker Menu** and type in **Screenshot**, in which you can choose to take a screenshot of your entire screen, the current window you are on or to select a certain area to capture.
+   - **On your host (Windows):** you can use a shortcut of the Host Key (`Right Ctrl + E`) or click **View -> Take Screenshot** for a full screenshot.
+A different way would be unfocusing your VM window by clicking outside of it and then using the regular Windows shortcut of `Windows + Shift + S` to take screenshots of portion of your screen.

-- All of the development that you'll do related to TOP will be done in the VM.
+- **Remember:** all of the development that you'll do related to TOP should be done in the VM.

 - We recommend going full screen (**View -> Full-screen Mode**) and forgetting about your host OS (Windows).
 For best performance, close all programs inside of your host OS when running your VM.

 - If you added additional monitors in the **Display** tab of your VM settings, with the VM running, clicking **View -> Virtual Screen 2 -> Enable**.
-You can run fullscreen with multiple monitors, but it may ask for more **Video Memory**, which you should have increased when adding more monitors.
-Upon exiting fullscreen, your secondary display may close.
+You can run fullscreen with multiple monitors, but it may ask for more **Video Memory**, which you should have increased when adding more monitors. **Make sure you enable your Virtual Screens in windowed mode before going fullscreen, otherwise they won't work.** Upon exiting fullscreen, your secondary display may close.
 You can reopen it with these instructions.

 ### Step 5: Safely shutting down your VM